CLI Reference#

 cx uninstall --yes

-# Uninstall a non-default prefix
+# Uninstall a custom install path

 cx help#